Pros and Cons of Living in Valencia

 What do expats find most challenging?

 "Expats in Valencia often find the language barrier to be the most challenging aspect of the local culture.
 Many locals speak Spanish as their primary language, and while some may be able to communicate in English, it is not as widely spoken as in other parts of the country.
 Additionally, the local customs and traditions can be difficult to understand and navigate for those who are not familiar with them.
-Finally, the climate in Valencia can be quite different from what expats are used to, with hot summers and mild winters," remarked one expat in Valencia.
+Finally, the climate in Valencia can be quite different from what expats are used to, with hot summers and mild winters," said one person in Valencia.

 About the Author